 Top Ten Most Popular Careers for 2015 in Canada

-- In-Home Nurse: Under the supervision of doctors and more highly trained nurses, Licensed Practical and Licensed Vocational Nurses take care of individuals with health problems, whether they are sick, dying, or disabled.
-As the preference for care moves to the home, there will be more opportunities for In-Home Nurses.
+In-Home Nurse: Under the supervision of doctors and more highly trained nurses, Licensed Practical and Licensed Vocational Nurses take care of individuals with health problems, whether they are sick, dying, or disabled.
+As the preference for care moves to the home, there will be far more opportunities for In-Home Nurses than there were before.

 - Nurse Practitioner: As healthcare provision continues to grow in non-hospital settings, the openings for nurse practitioners, who provide a level of direct medical care to patients and acts as a consultant to other practising nurses, continue to increase.